thomasfuhringer/tymber/tymber.rst

     .. attribute:: input_data

-        The currently entered input converted to the Entry's data type, but not yet committed to :attrib:`data`,
+        The currently entered input converted to the Entry's data type, but not yet committed to :attr:`data`,
         for validation purposes.

     .. attribute:: input_string

         The currently entered input string,
-        but not yet committed to :attrib:`data`,
+        but not yet committed to :attr:`data`,
         for validation purposes.

     .. attribute:: align_horiz